cube3power/atsd/rule-engine/README.md

 ### Overrides

-The default condition can be superseded for a given entity or an entity group by adding an entry to the [Override](overrides.md) table.
-The override rule can also be created by clicking on the `Override` link under the Alerts tab or on the corresponding link in the email notification message.
+The default condition can be superseded for matching series by adding an entry to the [Overrides](overrides.md) table.

-In the example below, an alert will be created when the `avg` of the `nur-entities-name` entity name is greater than 90.

 ![](images/override-example.png)